PossibleLlama/PlotRouter/README.md

 Currently only used to change the default port that the application is created at.<br/>

 ### Database
 Holds mongo connection details.
-This is done at startup.<br\>Accepts uri with all details filled in, or each field on another line.
+This is done at startup.<br/>Accepts uri with all details filled in, or each field on another line.
 These two methods cannot be used at the same time.